omarashrafkhan/A-STAR-Path-Finding-Visualization/README.md

 - **Draw Walls:**
   - Left-click and drag on the grid to draw walls.
   - Right-click on existing walls to remove them.

+- **Control Animation Speed:**
+  - Use the slider to control the speed of the pathfinding algorithm animation.

 ## Getting Started